-- Coordinate and fulfill requests for assistance from communities whose abilities to carry out legislated responsibilities have been impaired as a result of an emergency; - Fulfill the responsibilities of the municipal authority for improvement districts, special areas, and where the Minister has appointed an official administrator to assist the municipality; - In non-accredited municipalities, manage the actions of its contracted agencies responding to an emergency that causes an imminent serious danger to any building or thing to which the Safety Codes Act applies; - Manage investigations of unsafe conditions, accidents, or fires in non-accredited municipalities and provide expert advice on investigations in accredited municipalities; - Receive and act upon the results of all investigations in the event of an emergency that results in an unsafe condition, accident, or fire at any building or thing to which the Safety Code Act applies; and - Provide Secretariat Support to the DMPSC as appropriate. - Municipal Affairs, through AEMA, will: - Establish and maintain the provincial emergency management system; - Coordinate emergency management activities for the GoA; - Operate the POC; - Maintain and support the provision of an emergency alerting system across Alberta; - Maintain and support AFRRCS; - Provide advice and recommendations to Executive Council regarding SOE declarations per the EMA; - Coordinate all Requests for Assistance to the Government of Canada less those involving wildfire suppression or public order emergencies;
+- Coordinate and fulfill requests for assistance from communities whose abilities to carry out legislated responsibilities have been impaired as a result of an emergency. - Fulfill the responsibilities of the municipal authority for improvement districts, special areas, and where the Minister has appointed an official administrator to assist the municipality. - In non-accredited municipalities 18, manage the actions of its contracted agencies responding to an emergency that causes an imminent danger to any building or thing to which the Safety Codes Act applies. - Manage investigations of unsafe conditions, accidents, or fires in non-accredited municipalities, and provide expert advice on investigations in accredited municipalities. - Receive and act upon the results of all investigations in the event of an emergency that results in an unsafe condition, accident, or fire at any building or thing to which the Safety Codes Act applies. - Provide Secretariat Support to the DMPSC as appropriate. - Municipal Affairs, through AEMA, will: - establish and maintain the provincial emergency management system; - o coordinate emergency management activities for the GoA; - o operate the POC; - support the Disaster Transitional Accommodation Plan, as directed by the GoA; - o coordinate provincial ESS support; - maintain and support the provision of an emergency alerting system across Alberta; - maintain and support AFRRCS;